paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/3. The Backend Databases and Applications/Course Exercises/README.md

 ### Render template

-Flask can configure an engine code to store html code.
-To render template you can use code
+Flask can configure an engine to store html code.
+To render template you can use code render_template method.
+All we need to do it is to provide template name and pass variable that HTML template.

+This retrieval of data is called ``HTML escaping``.

 ```python
 render_template(templateName.html, variable = keyword)
 ```

-This is example of the template:
+This is example of the HTML template:
 ```HTML
 <html>